Pageboy/pageboy.github.io/_portfolio/cooling-pool.md

 * Surfaced Blues
 * Forest Green

-Pool under the trees under hot sky.
+Pool under the windy trees.
-On the surface the reflections blend.
+On the surface the reflections blend under the hot air.
 12 sides enclose the shapes of colour from sky to ground.